• Skip to primary navigation

 image for recipe instruction

-• Add ¼ of the egg whites to the chocolate and mix them in well to lighten the batter.
+• Add ¼ of the egg whites to the chocolate and mix them in to lighten the batter.
 Add the remaining egg whites and gently fold them in, making sure that no white streaks remain.

 image for recipe instruction